Spider-Man: Homecoming: Cast

-One of Parker's classmates, also known as "MJ".
+One of Peter's classmates, also known as "MJ".
 Zendaya, calling her awkward but intellectual, said that "she just feels like she doesn't need to talk to people" because of her intelligence.
 She added that it was "refreshing" that Michelle was weird and different, feeling that "a lot of young people—especially young women—can relate to that."
-Watts likened the character to Ally Sheedy's Allison Reynolds from The Breakfast Club (1985) or Linda Cardellini's Lindsay Weir from Freaks and Geeks (1999–2000).
-The character is not a direct adaptation of Mary Jane Watson, but was given the initials "MJ" to "remind you of that dynamic", with the writers "plant[ing] the seeds in this movie" for comparisons to Watson, but also making her "wholly different".
-Feige added that Michelle is "not obsessed with" Parker like Watson is at times in the comics, "she's just observant".
-Her full name, Michelle Jones-Watson, was revealed in Spider-Man: No Way Home (2021).
+Watts likened the character to Ally Sheedy's Allison Reynolds from the film The Breakfast Club (1985) or Linda Cardellini's Lindsay Weir from the television series Freaks and Geeks (1999–2000).
+The character is not a direct adaptation of Mary Jane Watson, but was given the initials "MJ" to "remind [fans] of that dynamic", with the writers "plant[ing] the seeds in this movie" for comparisons to Watson, but also making her "wholly different".
+Feige added that Michelle is "not obsessed with" Peter like Watson is at times in the comics, "she's just observant".
+Her full name, Michelle Jones-Watson, was revealed in the sequel Spider-Man: No Way Home (2021).